-For laser shaft alignment systems mounted on a pair of shafts, resolution is the smallest movement between the two shafts that the electronics can detect.
+For laser shaft alignment systems mounted on a pair of shafts, the resolution is the smallest movement between the two shafts that the electronics can detect.
 On all systems LUDECA sells, this value is 1 micron (.00004″) or better.
 Typically, for any measurement system to be accurate, it must have a resolution at least four times better than the minimum increment of value it is designed to display, and for a “precision” measurement instrument, this ratio should be ten times or better.

 Linearity: The closeness of a calibration curve to a straight line.
-Having output directly proportional to input.
+Having output directly proportional to the input.

 Synonyms: Straightness, direct proportion.